nushell/nushell.github.io/book/line_editor.md

-# Reedline, Nu's line editor
+# Reedline, Nu's Line Editor

 Nushell's line editor [Reedline](https://github.com/nushell/reedline) is a cross-platform line reader designed to be modular and flexible.
 The engine is